 A project years in the making is coming to fruition in the form of an exhibition called “The Hour of Greece,” featuring hundreds of items from the personal collection of Pappas Post Publisher Gregory C. Pappas that tell the story of the American response to Greece’s role in World War II.

-The exhibition is being organized by the Athens-based Hellenic American University with support from the New York City-based Greek America Foundation and will open in late October 2019 (date to be announced) and run through Christmas.
+The exhibition is being organized by the Athens-based Hellenic American University with support from the New York City-based Greek America Foundation and will open October 25, 2019 and run through Christmas.

 More than 300 items will be on display at 22 Massalias Street in Athens — the building that former US Ambassador to Greece Nicholas Burns once called one of Athens’ two iconic buildings epitomizing the close relationship between the United States and Greece (the other building he mentioned was the US Embassy).